 Our 2017-18 Assessment Committee held a full day of assessment evaluation for higher education EPPs and P-12 partners in teacher preparation us on Wednesday, January 17, 2018 at the Rutgers Douglass Student Center – Trayes Hall, featuring Dr. Judy R. Wilkerson, of Florida Gulf Coast University: NJACTE ASSESSMENT DAY FLYER

-NJACTE is actively seeking campus hosting sites for Spring and Summer 2017 Professional Development Sessions.
+NJACTE is actively seeking campus hosting sites for AY 2019-20 Professional Development Sessions.
 Please view the topics below before you complete a hosting form.

 List of Topics:

 Beginner Handbook and Rubric Deep Dive provides a deep look at edTPA handbooks, rubrics, and expectations for candidates.